Pratham16112002/Markdown-notes/Personal Home/Vocab.md

 austere ( spartan , stark , ascetic ): very harsh , hard , severe.
 wary  ( circumspect , chary , heedful ) : not completely trusting.
-puerile ( juvenile , jejune ): behaving in a silly way , not an adult. loquacious ( ) : some one who talks a lot.
+puerile ( juvenile , jejune ): behaving in a silly way , not an adult. loquacious ( garrulous , voluble , prolix ) : some one who talks a lot. flexible : expedient or conceivable .
+tranquil : calm and peaceful without noise , worry , etc. zealous : eager or enthusia